SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie raises her voice.
 "When will it ever be enough?
 I tried, I said I'd try again.
 Can't you give me a break?"

 *"It'll be enough when you get the help you need, when you tell your friends how you really are.
-You can't stop now, we finally made a smidgen of progress and you want a break, that is not how this should work."*
+You can't stop now.
+We finally made a smidgen of progress and you want a break, that is not how this should work."*

 Pinkie practically yells through tears.
-"It's not that easy, I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years or so.'
+"It's not that easy!
+I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years or so.'
 I tried to talk to her and I couldn't even say a single word."

 *"You have to push through that.
 I know it will be hard, but you have to.
 You have to…"*

 "Why can't you just let me have this one day.
 One day where we don't have to fight, where you just smile and tell me I did good for trying.
 I said I'd try again, I just need time, okay?"

 *"Because you don't have time.
-You need help NOW, not tomorrow, not the day after tomorrow, NOW."*
+You need help NOW.
+Not tomorrow, not the day after, NOW."*

 "Can you just smile so I can be done with this and go to bed?"